 Gene Hammett: [18:01]

-So you mentioned how also transparency and brutal honesty play an important part of the company.
+So you mentioned how also transparency and brutal honesty play an important part in the company.
 How far do you like really push that?
-Because I know the lot of companies are going fast.
+Because I know a lot of companies are going fast.
 Like you really value transparency at many levels.
 How far do you guys push it?